iftech-engineering/kube-cn/README.md

 ## System requirements:
 * Now only AWS is supported
-* Machine to run ansible: any system with python2
+* Tested OS and kernel: CentOS 7 with kernel >= 4.12
-* Kubernetes machines: CentOS 7 with kernel >= 4.12
+* See requirements.txt

 ## CAUTION for AMI for kubernetes machines
 * If you don't want to use proxy, don't set `http_proxy, https_proxy or no_proxy` to empty string.
 Comment them out or you'll get a wrong configuration file in /etc/systemd/system/docker.service.d;